Zu Ting: Background

 Zu Ting's father Zu Ying (祖瑩) was a general during Eastern Wei.
 Zu Ting himself was, in his youth, known for his quick reactions and literary talent, and he eventually became a low-level official.
 He once wrote a beautifully written ode on behalf of the official Moqi Shouluogan (万俟受洛干) -- an ode that Eastern Wei's paramount general Gao Huan read and was impressed by, and he retained Zu to be a secretary on his staff.
 Once, Gao Huan dictated 36 items to Zu, and Zu was able to write all of them down later without missing any single item, earning him great praise from his colleagues.
 Zu was also fluent in the Xianbei language, at that time a rarity for ethnically Han officials.
 (Indeed, Zu was said to understand a number of non-Han languages.)

 However, Zu was also known for being a free spirit who did not follow the expected societal norms.
 Because he was in charge of regulating commerce while serving as Gao Huan's secretary, he took many bribes.
 He liked playing the pipa, and he wrote a number of pipa pieces and invited the young men and women to dance to the music.
 He spent much time seeking thrills with other junior officials Chen Yuankang (陳元康), Mu Zirong (穆子容), Ren Zhou (任冑), and Yuan Shiliang (元士亮), including gambling and luxury living.
 Once, when Gao Huan blamed him for embezzlement, he was able to deflect the blame to his superior Lu Zixian (陸子先) -- although he later admitted to his colleagues that he, not Lu, was responsible.
 Once, when he visited the house of the official Sima Shiyun (司馬世雲), he stole mirrors from Sima's house, and while others were ashamed for him, he himself did not seem ashamed.
-He also stole money from the general Dou Tai (竇泰), but despite Dou's discovery of the theft, Gao Huan did not punish him.
+He also stole money from the general Dou Tai, but despite Dou's discovery of the theft, Gao Huan did not punish him.